-The Meaning of Numbers: The Number 100
+Meaning of Numbers: The Number 100

-Abraham was 100 years old (Genesis 21:5), and his wife Sarah was 90 (17:17), when Isaac was born.
+Abraham was 100 years old (Genesis 21:5), and his wife Sarah was 91, when Isaac was born.
 Even though Abraham had already produced a son, Ishmael (through Hagar), God considered Isaac the rightful heir to the promises made to his father.

 King Saul, who both envied and despised David, wanted him dead.
 One way he attempted to accomplish this was to require, instead of a dowry, that David kill one hundred Philistines (Israel's fiercest enemy) before he could marry his daughter.
 Saul's hope, however, of having the Philistines murder him were crushed when David killed two hundred men and brought their foreskins back as proof (1Samuel 18:17 - 27)!

-Parables and the number 100
+Parables and the Number 100

-The person, however, after he left the king, confronted a fellow servant who owed him only one hundred silver coins and refused to forgive his debt.
-The king, after he discovered what happened, punished the servant severely because, although he was forgiven much, he refused to forgive others (Matthew 18:21 - 35).
+The person, however, after he left the king, confronted a fellow servant who owed him only 100 silver coins and refused to forgive his debt.
+The king punished the servant severely because, although he was forgiven much, he refused to forgive others (Matthew 18:21 - 35).

 In the unjust steward parable a man, who is about to be fired, finds a way of making friends before leaving his position.
 He reduces the debt of one person from 100 measures of wheat to 80 and lessens the debt owed of others.
 Among its many lessons, the parable teaches a Christian must strive to wisely use the resources God has given him (Luke 16:10 - 13).

-Additional info on the Biblical Meaning of 100
+More Info on Biblical Meaning of 100

 The Israelites, when they left Egyptian bondage, brought with them the bones of Joseph.
 After entering the Promised Land, they buried them, per Joseph's request (Genesis 50:25), near Shechem in the land his father Jacob bought for 100 pieces of silver (Joshua 24:32).